Seth-Harlaar/School-Panner/README.md

 ### End goal features
+This project has a very large scope.
+I have high hopes and intend to implement the following features:
 - working calender with events
 - list of courses with assessments, grade calculations
 - notes page